leefowlercu/hashicorp-workshop-nih-cit-01-azure-landing-zone/USAGE.md

 ### Standard Module Showcase Usage

-Fork this repository, then, in your fork, replace `<tf-hostname>`, `<tf-organization-name>`, and `<tf-registry-module-name>` in `main.tf` with the correct values for your workshop, then create two workspaces in the customer workshop HCPTF/TFE organization.
+Fork this repository (including all branches), then, in your fork, replace `<tf-hostname>`, `<tf-organization-name>`, `<tf-registry-module-name>`, and `<tf-registry-module-version>` in `main.tf` with the correct values for your workshop, then create two workspaces in the customer workshop HCPTF/TFE organization.
 One will target the forked repository's `nonprod` branch and the other will target the forked repository's default (`master`/`main`) branch.
 Add the required variables on the workspaces and authenticate the `azurerm` provider using environment variables in either the workspace variables or a variable set.

 ### Config-Driven Import Showcase Usage